jackdeazley/angular-animations/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## If i had more time...
+I would have created an animation with angular animations combined with a directive that emits an event as soon as the element is either completely within view